landakram/kiwi/README.md

 ## Getting started

-Are you interested in **using it**?
-Consider supporting me by buying the app in the App Store.
+Are you interested in **using the app**?
+Consider supporting me by buying it in the App Store.

 If not, here are the instructions for getting started with development: